This year marks 10 years of running a creative business and it’s been a ride! I have learned SO MUCH, about business and also about myself.

 If you have all those 5 things sorted – congratulations!
 I’m sure that you’re reaping the rewards.
 If you haven’t, you’re not alone.
 For most of us, these things are an ongoing work-in-progress!

 Every day, I’m finding ways to improve upon all of these things.
 The more I learn, the more I implement, the more my results change (for better!) – the more I’m convinced that, devoting time to these 5 areas is some of the most important work I can do on my business.

-I’m sharing these – and more learnings from my 10 years in creative business – in more depth, inside Free to Create – an online membership and community for creatives who want to thrive.
+I’m sharing these – and more learnings from over a decade in creative business – in more depth, inside SHINE – my learning program for creative business owners.

 Stuck at how to monetise your creativity in the first place?

 Whether you’re just starting out, or even if you’re more seasoned but struggling to make the living you desire – do this first.